 Major tributaries of the Santa Clara River in Los Angeles County (from upstream to downstream) include Mint Canyon, Bouquet Canyon, Haskell Canyon, San Francisquito Canyon, and Castaic creeks.
 Figure C.8-1 shows the water bodies in the Santa Clara River Watershed.
 The proposed Project and Alternatives 1 through 4 cross two of the above mentioned tributaries: Haskell Canyon Creek and San Francisquito Creek.
 Haskell Canyon Creek crosses the proposed Project route at Mile 20.3.
 Haskell Canyon Creek is a south-trending intermittent stream located between Bouquet Canyon and San Francisquito Creek.
 Haskell Canyon Creek is a tributary of Bouquet Canyon Creek.
-San Francisquito Canyon Creek crosses the proposed Project route at approximately Mile 24.1 within the City of Santa Clarita.
-The creek is an intermittent stream that runs west of Bouquet Canyon Creek.
+San Francisquito Canyon Creek crosses the proposed Project route at Alternative Creek is an intermittent stream that runs west of Bouquet Canyon Creek.
 From Mile 0 to 24.1, the proposed route is situated east of San Francisquito Creek.
 South of Mile 24.1, San Francisquito Creek runs south and east of the proposed Project route.